waku-org/pm/draft-roadmap/improve_devex_api_twn_metrics_docs.md

 - U2.
 Disconnection detection and recovery, and other peer management matters are automatically handled.
 - U3.
 Developers do not need to specify the protocols used to send and receive messages; it is deduced from the mode of operation.
 - U4.
 Developers pass and receive data to the API in types native to the wrapping language.
+- U5.
+By default, auto-sharding is applied, meaning developers do not need to be concerned by sharding; pubsub topics are never exposed.
 - R1.
 Sends a message using peer-to-peer reliability (service node redundancy, optional store confirmation)
 - R2.
 Receives messages using peer-to-peer reliability (service node redundancy, periodic store query, periodic filter ping)